Transferring Estate Property after Death: Probate and Affidavits Category: Courts and Procedure

 Transferring Title to Beneficiaries after a Transfer on Death Deed Takes Effect

 Recent Changes to the Law Beginning in 2022, clearing the title after a TOD transferor dies became more complicated.
-Instead of just filing a single affidavit, you must take a number of steps, outlined in this guide.
+Instead of just filing a simple affidavit, you must take a number of steps, outlined in this guide.
 Background The “Revocable Transfer on Death Deed,” also called “TOD Deed” or “beneficiary...

 Read More

-Transfer on Death (TOD) Deed: Naming Beneficiaries and Revoking TOD Deeds
+Transfer on Death (TOD) Deed: Naming Beneficiaries

 Background The “Revocable Transfer on Death Deed,” also called “TOD Deed” or “beneficiary deed,” is a simple way to leave a residence to your beneficiaries without the need for probate.
 The current owner or “transferor” names the intended heirs as “beneficiaries.”
 The deed has no effect until the transferor dies,...